-Although Lemma~\ref{le:kleene-axioms} shows that the Kleene star satisfies a useful left-expansion law~\eqref{le:kleene-axioms:left-exp} and that sequential composition left-distributes over choice~\eqref{le:kleene-axioms:left-dist}, we note that other axioms of Kleene algebras do not hold for our full semantics.
-In particular, sequential composition fails to right-distribute over choice, i.e., in general, $(\r_1 + \r_2); \r \neq (\r_1 ; \r) + (\r_2; \r)$, as witnessed by the example below.
+While Lemma~\ref{le:kleene-axioms} shows that the Kleene star satisfies the left-expansion law~\eqref{le:kleene-axioms:left-exp} and that sequential composition left-distributes over choice~\eqref{le:kleene-axioms:left-dist}, other axioms of Kleene algebras do not hold in our full semantics.
+In particular, sequential composition does not right-distribute over choice; in general, $(\r_1 + \r_2); \r \neq (\r_1 ; \r) + (\r_2; \r)$, as shown by the following example.

 \begin{example} Consider again the interpretation monoid of integer intervals and the command $\mathsf{q} \triangleq \mathsf{(inc \ \mathit{x} + dec \ \mathit{x})}; \mathsf{(\mathit{x} = 0?)}$, where $\mathsf{inc} \ x$ is a shorthand for $ x:= x+1$ and $\mathsf{dec} \ x$ for $x:=x-1$.
 We show the failure of right-distributivity of sequential composition over choice: $\sem{\mathsf{q}}[0, 0] = [0,0]$, whereas the distributed form $(\mathsf{inc}\ \mathit{x}; \mathsf{(\mathit{x} = 0?)}) + (\mathsf{dec}\ \mathit{x}; \mathsf{(\mathit{x} = 0?)})$ evaluates to $\varnothing$.
 Indeed, we have: